 Moreover, when considering the outcomes of the options before us, an emerging asymmetry appears to make the choice clear.
 For if ontological possibilities are real, and ethical action indeed amounts to trying to realize the best of these possibilities – to create the best ontologically possible world, if you will, or at the very least avoid the worst ones – it would seem that we have good reason to try to act accordingly, and no compelling reason not to.
 If, on the other hand, ontological possibilities are not real, trying to realize the best possible world appears to have no cost.
-We thus seem to have a strong reason in favor of trying and no reason against it.
+We thus seem to have a strong reason in favor of trying to create a better world and no reason against it.

 Lastly, if we entertain the negation of the assumption that served as our starting point, namely that ontological possibilities are not required for the meaningfulness of ethics – again without saying whether this claim is true or not – we appear to arrive at the same conclusion: we have no reason to consider ethics meaningless or to not try our best.
 In conclusion, no matter our starting point, the meaningfulness of ethics seems on firm ground.

 1. Alternatively, I could also say “the meaningfulness of trying to improve the world” or of “trying to improve one’s own situation.”
-These things ultimately all mean the same in my view, cf. https://www.smashwords.com/books/view/719903.
+These things ultimately all mean the same in my view, cf. You Are Them.
 Yet even if one considers these statements different, the argument I make here still applies equally to them all.
 That is, one can readily swap, say, “the meaningfulness of ethics” with “the meaningfulness of trying to improve one’s own situation”, and the argument would run just the same.

 2. Although it should be noted that other indeterministic interpretations also hold ontological possibilities to be real, at least implicitly.